luchete80/WeldFormFEM/DEVLOG.md

          - ADDED NODAL FROM ELEM VELOC
 20250820 - Fixed AXISYMM Mass weighted eqns.
 20250821 - Added Boundary Conditions Zone reading!!
+20250826 - Begining to work with Contact to work also on 2D